tomking/brassican-bot/docs/rank-channel.md

 ## Viewing Your Stats

-You can use `/cabbages` in #🥬-cabbage-channel to see your current cabbage count and breakdown as well as information about what you have submitted.
+You can use `/cabbages` in <#1143680296173195394> to see your current cabbage count and breakdown as well as information about what you have submitted.
 You can also use `/cabbages <player>` to see these stats about another player.

 __\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\___

-If you have any questions, find an issue with the system, or need help with anything at all, go to #🎫-open-ticket and use the 'Help' button.
+If you have any questions, find an issue with the system, or need help with anything at all, go to <#1138926885649260674> and use the 'Help' button.

 ~ The Bekt Staff :cabbageheart: